-Would you move bank money to fight Dakota pipeline?
+Sarandon: Protest Dakota pipeline at the bank

 - Actress' petition calls on people to withdraw money until banks divest

-- Petition asks people to film themselves withdrawing money and tweet video
+- The petition asks people to film themselves withdrawing money and tweet it

 (CNN)You've shared the protest videos and checked in at Standing Rock Indian Reservation on Facebook.